JCWIFI TO HOST TOWNHALL ABOUT PROPOSED TOWER

 There will also be a silent auction with a variety of items.

-Organizers say it’s shaping up to be a fun, family-friendly event that you don’t want to miss!
+Organizers say it's shaping up to be a fun, family-friendly event that you won't want to miss.

 IN CLOSING…

-As we wrap up this week’s show, we’d like to remind you all to listen to this past week’s interview.
-My usual Freepod co-host Tim Connors spoke with Denny Garkey, the man behind the local legend: Little Cubs Field.
-Tim and Denny discussed the origins of the project, as well as some incredibly interesting opportunities for the field moving forward.
+As we wrap up this week's show, we'd like to remind listeners to check out last week's interview.
+Freepod co-host Tim Connors spoke with Denny Garkey, the man behind the local legend Little Cubs Field.
+Tim and Garkey discussed the project's origins and future opportunities for the field.

-This coming Tuesday, the featured interview is with Rob Boyer and Randi Kohlbauer from the city of Freeport.
-My usual Freepod co-host Alan Wenzel spoke to Rob and Randi about ongoing and upcoming infrastructure projects that are helping to grow and maintain the Pretzel City.
-That interview will be available starting at noon on Tuesday, March 31st.
-You can find it, and all of our other interviews, on our website, www.freepod.org, or wherever you get your podcasts from.
+This coming Tuesday, the featured interview will be with Rob Boyer and Randi Kohlbauer from the city of Freeport.
+Co-host Alan Wenzel spoke with Boyer and Kohlbauer about ongoing and upcoming infrastructure projects helping to grow and maintain the Pretzel City.
+The interview will be available starting at noon Tuesday, March 31.
+You can find it, along with all other interviews, on Freepod's website, www.freepod.org, or wherever you get your podcasts from.

 This has been Freepod.
 Thank you for listening.